New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

 Bryant Park comes alive during the holidays with a quaint market, but it’s the rink at the center of the park that’s even more exciting (as a former figure skater, I may be biased).
 Experience the rush of icy air hitting your face as you glide toward another frantic, flailing skater… or be that one girl who knows how to do spins and is taking up the center of the rink (ugh, show off).
 Whatever your style, avoid the crowds by skating during this year’s non-peak hours.

 Ice Skating @ Bryant Park.
 Open now!
 Hours: 8:00AM—10:00PM, Monday—Sunday.
 Between 5th & 6th Aves and between 40th & 42nd streets.
 Get more details here.

 Image: Never Fully Sober

-If you’ve ever wondered what it would be like lounge below 15,000 ornaments and 100,000 lights, you can find out at Rolf’s German Restaurant in Gramercy park.
-This place is celebrated for its savory menu and hyper-festive decor.
-Order sauerbraten, which takes like 3 days to make… but they’ll be happy to serve it to you.
+If you’ve ever wondered what it would be like to lounge below 15,000 ornaments and 100,000 lights, you can find out at Rolf’s German Restaurant in Gramercy park.
+Hint: It’s pretty epic.
+This place is celebrated for its savory menu and (very) festive decor.
+Feeling naughty?
+Order sauerbraten, which takes like 3 days to make… but far less time to finish.